DeadLeavez/MISC/Issues.md

 ### Server started on port 0
 Common Causes:
-- Trying to bind wrong IP.
+- Trying to bind/force wrong IP.
 - Port is already in use by something else.

 ### Unable to connect to the server.
 Make sure that all ports are open